abs0/4.3BSD-Quasijarus/README.md

 # 4.3BSD-Quasijarus
-Unofficial 4.3BSD-Quasijarus repository to easily track changes from 0 through to 0c
+Unofficial 4.3BSD-Quasijarus repository to easily track changes from 0 through to 0c, plus the qjsrc-se53pra0 changes

-This is intended to provide easy access to the source from the original 4.3BSD Quasijarus 0, 0a, 0b and 0c releases, and to provide a base for any patches if desired.
+This is intended to provide easy access to the source from the original 4.3BSD Quasijarus, and to provide a base for any patches if desired.

-For each release
+For each release (and the qjsrc-se53pra0 changes)
 * src.tar.Z and syssrc.tar.Z have been extracted into . and ./sys respectively
 * files.txt contains the files and timestamps from the two tarfiles
 * If the release had a setup.txt and qjchanges.txt they have been copied in